MattScary34/MattScary34/README.md

 Follow my journey in offensive security on:

-	•🐦 Twitter — for real-time updates, insights, and write-ups •💻 GitHub — for open-source tools, PoCs, and project source code
+	•👨‍💻 Linkedin — for real-time updates, insights, and write-ups •💻 GitHub — for open-source tools, PoCs, and project source code

 Whether it’s building custom tooling, experimenting with evasion techniques, or documenting reverse engineering workflows, my goal is to share practical, real-world insights as I grow in the cybersecurity field.